Nightkingale/Personal-Website/posts/origin-story-of-nightkingale.md

 ### V-Bucks for Some Skins
 > We like Fortnite, yes, we like Fortnite.
 (01/03/2023)

-The sole survivor of the great *Beginning of the End* cut for a long while.
+This was the sole survivor of the great *Beginning of the End* cut for a long while.
 This was actually one of the final tracks I recorded for the scrapped album, drafted sometime back in November 2022.

 Back then, I had originally wanted to call it "Fortnite Skins," but I renamed it to a phrase that actually appeeared in the song.